 There are three stages to every neuropsychological evaluation: the parent interview, the testing phase, and the diagnosis.

 What you tell your child about this evaluation depends on how much they can understand.
-Be simple and brief and relate your explanation to a problem that your child knows about.
-This could be something like “trouble with spelling,” “problems following directions,” or “feeling upset.”
+Be simple and brief and relate your explanation to a problem that your child knows about, such as “trouble with spelling,” “problems following directions,” or “feeling upset.”
 Reassure a worried child that testing involves no “shots.”
 Tell your child that you are trying to understand these problems to make things better.
 You may also tell the child that “nobody gets every question right,” and that the important thing is to “try your best.”
-Your child will probably find the neuropsychological evaluation interesting, and the detailed information will contribute to your child’s care.
+Your child will probably find the neuropsychological evaluation interesting, and the detailed information that is gathered will contribute to your child’s care.

-Parents are usually not in the room during our psychological testing in New York, although they may be present with very young children.
-The time required depends on the child’s age and challenges.
+Parents are usually not in the room during psychological testing, although they may be present with very young children.
+The time required depends on the child’s age and problem.
 Make sure your child has a good night’s sleep before the testing.
-Please make sure to bring any device your child wears; for example, glasses or a hearing aid.
-If your child has special language needs, please also alert the neuropsychologist to these.
+Please make sure to bring any device your child wears (glasses, hearing aid, etc.).
+If your child has special language needs, please alert the neuropsychologist to these.
 Be sure to check with the neuropsychologist prior to testing about any stimulant medication (i.e. Ritalin) or other medication your child takes in order to coordinate dosage time.
 If your child has had previous school testing, an individual educational plan, or has related medical records, please bring or send this information and relevant records to the neuropsychologist for review.

 The entire process lasts up to 8 hours, but this can take place over a few days if preferred.
 Here's what to expect at every stage: